How can I help?

-You've started (or finished) writing, but need reassurance that you're on the right track.
-Getting a fresh perspective through my feedback and guidance can turn the frustrating, lonely process of finishing your book into a satisfying and productive collaboration that leads to a solid final manuscript.
+You've started (or finished) writing, but you need reassurance that you're on the right track.
+Getting a fresh perspective and expert guidance can turn the frustrating, lonely process of finishing your book into a satisfying and productive collaboration that leads to a solid final manuscript.

 After the initial review, you can proceed on your own and come back when you're ready for copyediting.
 Or if you prefer, we can continue to work together on developing the manuscript based on my feedback.
-By reviewing your writing as you go and/or hashing out ideas with you on the phone, I'll help you tease out the most important concepts, figure out the best format and structure, and receive as little or as much support as you want during the writing process.
-You’ll soon be on your way to finishing a well-organized draft that clearly presents your ideas in an engaging way.
+By reviewing your writing as you go and/or hashing out ideas with you on the phone, I'll help you tease out the most important concepts, figure out the best format and structure, and offer as little or as much support as you want during the writing process.
+Through our collaboration, you'll finish a well-organized draft that clearly presents your ideas in an engaging way.